 |SSTP||Good||Fast and good||Closed-source.
 Vulnerable to poodle MITM attacks.
 Owner association with NSA.||Can bypass some restrictions.
 Use when other protocols have failed.|

-These are protocols most reputable VPN providers & best VPNs prefer to offer.
-They are very secure with fast speeds, stability, and they are not easily compromised.
+These are protocols most reputable VPN providers prefer to offer.
+They are secure with fast speeds and stability and are not easily compromised.

 They are as follows:

-Encryption is done on the data channel as well as the control channel.
-Data channel encryption secures your data, while the control channel encryption secures the connection.
+VPN encryption is done on the data channel as well as the control channel.
+Data channel encryption secures your data, while control channel encryption secures the connection.

 Most commonly, OpenVPN uses the highest encryption available.
 That is a cipher with 256 encryption, RSA-4096 handshake, and SHA-512 hash authentication.
 Sometimes it can throw in HMAC authentication and Perfect Forward Secrecy.